klyed/hiverpc-go/examples/voting_monitor/README.md

 # Voting Monitor

-In this example we connect to `hived` and watch operations as they are happening.
+In this example we connect to `steemd` and watch operations as they are happening.
 Every time we see a `vote` operation, we print a message into the console.